 We believe that art has a unique ability to communicate the diversity of women’s experiences, and to engage the public with feminism in an accessible way.
-The arts have been an important feature of the annual Feminism in London conference since its revival in 2013.
-We have curated three art exhibitions that have been featured at the conference, building a roster of more than 100 female artists and collectives who bring a feminist sensibility to their art.
-The works showcased at the conference have also been exhibited at three London galleries: Space Station 65 (2013), Iklectik (2014), and Oxford House (2016).
-We have also staged two productions of the Vagina Monologues, film screenings, and spoken word poetry nights.
+The arts have been an important feature of our annual Feminism in London conference since its revival in 2013.
+We have curated four art exhibitions that have been featured at the conference, building a network of more than 150 female artists and collectives who bring a feminist sensibility to their art.
+The works showcased at the conference have also been exhibited at several London galleries, including Space Station 65 (2013), Iklectik (2014), and Oxford House (2016).
+We have also staged productions of the Vagina Monologues, film screenings, and spoken word poetry nights.

 ART AS ACTIVISM

 We believe that art can be a powerful force for change, and support artists and collectives that draw attention to issues affecting women worldwide.
 We have a long-term commitment to the development of the feminist arts community in England, the UK, and internationally.
 We do this by acting as a hub in a network of like-minded groups, bringing together the worlds of art, academy, and activism in innovative ways.
 Feminism in London’s merger with Resist Porn Culture in 2016 (to form FiLiA) means that we also seek to showcase artistic practice that challenges harmful representations of women in pornography and popular culture.
 In 2016, we held a groundbreaking Symposium exploring art as activism.

 We believe in supporting the artistic self-expression of disadvantaged and at-risk women and girls, as well as the organisations using art to help them.
 Through art, we aim to empower minority and at-risk women by facilitating their creative self-expression, and by achieving greater public awareness and understanding of their experiences.
 We want to open channels of communication and discussion about how art intersects with feminism, activism, and issues affecting women